dansysanalyst/pest-docs/pest-v4-is-here-now-with-browser-testing.md

 ### Miscellaneous Improvements

 - You may now use `skipLocally()` or `skipOnCi` to conditionally skip tests based on the environment.
 - The `not->toHaveSuspiciousCharacters()` arch expectation has been added to help you identify potential suspicious characters in your code.
 This arch expectation is now enabled by default on the `php` arch preset.
+This expectation requires the `intl` PHP extension.
 - The expectation `toBeSlug` has been added to help you validate that a string is a valid slug.

 ### On Top of PHPUnit 12